-Here are a few abbreviated tips from their webinar discussion on what to include in your EOY financial checklist so you can avoid last-minute scrambles and added hassles once the new year begins.
+Here are six tips about what to include in your EOY financial checklist so you can avoid last-minute scrambles and added hassles once the new year begins.

 While there are certainly no dearth of action items that need to be crossed off of your to-do list, the annual budgeting and forecasting process should be a key priority for your business for the fourth quarter of any given year.

 Jake Fohn describes that many of the companies he works with push budgeting or forecasting prep work for the new year.
 When companies push things out, things get deprioritized.
 Jake emphasizes that having a strong plan is essential for the success of your business.

 2. Communicating with your tax preparer is key

 During his time at Pilot and as an accountant, Fohn has found that it’s really important for founders to communicate with their tax preparers throughout the year.

 Bombarding tax preparers with questions at the end of the year can get overwhelming, especially as tax season kicks into high gear.

 Fohn emphasizes that while this is a compliance issue, it’s important to remember that this is a very seasonal business, so once you’ve chosen a tax preparer and start working with them, try to lead with compassion.
 Be mindful that the folks who are doing your taxes are working extremely hard, and they’re likely doing a lot of it all at once.

 3. Don’t close your books when it’s time to do taxes